adamscarlat/hands-on-ML-with-Scikit-Learn-and-Tensorflow/edition3/ch16-nlp/transformer.md

 -------
 * We start with word embeddings for our vocabulary, same as with the encoder-decoders.

 * Now we add an `embedding position` sequence to each embedding
   - It's unique for each word embedding.
 We add it to the embedded vector.
   - It helps the transformer keep track of word order.
+  - We didn't need to use this when we used RNNs in the encoder-decoder since the RNNs were processed sequentially and every steps output was passed as input to the next one.
+With transformers, we don't use RNNs and often parallelize the training.
+Therefore, we need a way to maintain the positional information of the input sequence elements.
   - This is a vector that represents the position of a word in the sequence.
 Think of this vector as a position identifier of words in sequences.
 For example:
     * "Squatch eats pizza"